MarkPflug/Sylvan.AspNetCore/source/Sylvan.AspNetCore.Mvc.Csv/readme.md

-﻿# Sylvan.AspNetCore.Mvc.Formatters.Csv
+﻿# Sylvan.AspNetCore.Mvc.Csv

-This package provides support for CSV content negotiation for handling tabular data in ASP.NET Core web APIs.
+This package provides support for CSV responses and content negotiation for handling tabular data in ASP.NET Core web APIs.
 It allows a client to choose to send and receive CSV data by specifying `text/csv` for the `ContentType` or `Accept` HTTP headers.

 JSON is a great format for serializing structured, heirarchical data.